7 FAM 250

 d.
 Responsibility for Retired Military Personnel and Dependents:

-(c) The NOK is also responsible for making all arrangements to have the remains picked up from the POE mortuary and transported to the final destination.
-Consular officers should inform NOKs interested in the military transportation option to contact their local funeral home for cost estimates and assistance in transit arrangements.
+(b) The NOK is responsible for making arrangements for and paying for all costs involved in transporting the remains from the place of death to the military mortuary, and from the POE or POE mortuary to the final destination (funeral home) in the U.S. Military transportation may not be the most cost effective option and the decision to use this option is made by the NOK.
 Consular officers should inform NOK that the military will not accept remains for shipment until confirmation has been received that onward transportation has been arranged from the POE.

-See: DOD Directive 1300.22 Mortuary Affairs Policy
+See: DOD Directive 1300.22 Mortuary Affairs Policy |

 7 FAM 255 LOCAL INTERMENT